-Your logo should capture all the answers behind the above questions within less than 45 seconds.
+Your logo should capture all the answers to the above questions within less than 45 seconds.
 Yes, 45 seconds.
 That’s how long it takes to create a first, lasting impression.
-Think of TV commercials – your average commercial lasts 30 to 45 seconds, because that’s enough to get a message across.
+Think of TV commercials – your average commercial lasts 30 to 45 seconds because that’s enough to get a message across.

 If you want to make your brand identity distinguishable from your competition, then do your homework.
 You need to know who your competition is, and how people identify with their brand.
 From there, your work is to discover what makes your brand different.
 You’ve got to tap into your brand’s story, your beginning, your mission and how to visually represent that without relying on too much literal imagery.